-Development and delivery of Comprehensive Assessment of at Risk Mental States (CAARMS) - supervisor
+Comprehensive Assessment of at Risk Mental States (CAARMS) - Supervisor

-Maudsley Learning, in collaboration with the Outreach and Support in South London (OASIS) team at South London and Maudsley NHS Foundation Trust and King’s College London University, have been commissioned to deliver online CAARMS training to NHS England staff working in early detection or intervention psychosis services or similar services.
+Maudsley Learning, in collaboration with King’s College London University and the Outreach and Support in South London (OASIS) team at South London and Maudsley (SLaM) NHS Foundation Trust, have been commissioned to deliver online training in the use of the Comprehensive Assessment of At Risk Mental States (CAARMS) clinical interview to NHS England staff working in psychosis early detection or early intervention services, or other mental health services.

 Please click here to download the program FAQ's.

 How is the course structured?

 The course is structured into two staged levels of training: